bdrawe/note-taker/README.md

  - Node.js

 ## Installation
-Clone this repo and then in your terminal run 'code'npm i'code' and then navigate to your local host to view this application
+Clone this repo and then in your terminal run `code` npm i `code` and then navigate to your local host to view this application

 ## Visuals
 ![first-visual](./images/screenshot-1.png)